bcalvete/bcalvete/README.md

 ## 👋 Hi, I’m Byron Calvete from CX-IT
 - 👀 I’m interested in sports, read, apps and drones

-- 🕵 I’m currently learning Golang, Python and JS
+- 🕵 I’m currently working with JS and Golang

 - ✅ I’m looking to collaborate on all JavaScript Projects